ymao21/Slacker/README.md

-Slacker is a Python and React project meant to emulate core functionality of the popular messaging app Slack
+Slacker is a Python and React project meant to emulate the core functionality of the popular messaging app Slack

 ### Building The Application

     pip install -r requirements.txt
     pip install psycopg2